 - A. Arranging for the delivery of SDCB services, supports and related goods as approved in the SDCB care plan; - B. Verifying and attesting that employees meet the minimum qualifications for employment as required by the SDCB; - C. Orienting, training, and directing SDCB employees in providing the services that are described and authorized in the member's SDCB care plan; - D. Establishing a mutually agreeable schedule for employees' services in writing and providing fair notice of changes in the employee's work schedule in the event of unforeseen circumstances or emergencies; - E. Submitting all necessary and required documents to the FMA.
 Documents must be completed and provided to the FMA according to the timelines and rules established by the State.
-Documents include, but are not limited to, vendor and employee agreements, vendor information forms, criminal background check forms, time-sheets, payment request forms (PRFs) and invoices, updated employee information, and other documentation needed by the FMA to process timely and accurate payment to SDCB providers; - F. Agreeing that SDCB employees may not begin work until all materials necessary for a criminal background check have been received by the FMA and the employee has successfully passed the Consolidated Online Registry (COR) Background Check; - G. Agreeing to select or employ the employee on an interim (temporary) basis until a final criminal background check (CBC) has been successfully completed, for those crimes determined to be disqualifying convictions as stated in NMSA 1978, Section 29-17-3.
+Documents include, but are not limited to, vendor and

+- employee agreements, vendor information forms, criminal background check forms, time-sheets, payment request forms (PRFs) and invoices, updated employee information, and other documentation needed by the FMA to process timely and accurate payment to SDCB providers; - F. Agreeing that SDCB employees may not begin work until all materials necessary for a criminal background check have been received by the FMA and the employee has successfully passed the Consolidated Online Registry (COR) Background Check; and the National Sex Offender Registry; - G. Agreeing to select or employ the employee on an interim (temporary) basis until a final criminal background check (CBC) has been successfully completed, for those crimes determined to be disqualifying convictions as stated in NMSA 1978, Section 29-17-3.
 The EOR discusses this with the employee and reserves the right to dismiss the employee based on the results of the CBC; - H. Providing fair notice of changes in the employee's work schedule in the event of unforeseen circumstances or emergencies; - I. Review and approve/deny completed employee timesheets in order to pay employees according to the FMA predetermined payroll schedule.
-Net wages are gross earnings calculated according to the employee's pay rate, minus payroll deductions for the employee's share of applicable state, federal, and local payroll withholdings; - J. Reporting any incidents of abuse, neglect or exploitation by any employee or other service provider to the support broker and/or care coordinator; - K. Maintaining SDCB employee and service records and documentation in accordance with SDCB rules and policies, and federal and state employment rules; - L. Fully cooperating with the NM Department of Workforce Solutions (DWS) in any investigations or other matters related to his/her SDCB employees; - M. Fully cooperating with the State's worker's compensation carrier, currently NM Mutual.
-Responsibilities include reporting claims and providing information to NM Mutual; - N. Meeting federal employer requirements, such as completing and maintaining a federal I-9 form for each employee as required by law; and - O. When necessary, requesting assistance from the support broker and/or care coordinator with any of these SDCB responsibilities.
+Net wages are gross earnings calculated according to the employee's pay rate, minus payroll deductions for the employee's share of applicable state, federal, and local payroll withholdings; - LJ.
+Ensure employees are not signing or sending in their own timesheets; - J.K.
+Reporting any incidents of abuse, neglect or exploitation by any employee or other service provider to the support broker and/or care coordinator; - K.L.
+Maintaining SDCB employee and service records and documentation in accordance with SDCB rules and policies, and federal and state employment rules; - M. As the common-law employer, fFully cooperating with the NM Department of Workforce Solutions (DWS) in any investigations or other matters related to his/her SDCB employees; - +N. ;Work with the FMA and Care Coordinator on payment issues; - M.O.
+Fully cooperating with the State's worker's compensation carrier, currently NM Mutual.
+Responsibilities include reporting claims and providing information to NM Mutual; - N.P.
+Meeting federal employer requirements, such as completing and maintaining a federal I-9 form for each employee as required by law; and - O.Q.
+When necessary, requesting assistance from the support broker and/or care coordinator with any of these SDCB responsibilities.